mjbieren/Phylogenomics_klebsormidiophyceae/Executables/README.md

 -Scientific Linux 7 (Red Hat Based)
 -Arch (Beta)

-If you have difficulties compiling the software yourself, please feel free to contact me under maaikejacobine.bierenbroodspot@uni-goetitngen.de and I will create a compiled version for your UNIX system of choice
+If you have difficulties compiling the software yourself, please feel free to contact me under maaikejacobine.bierenbroodspot@uni-goettingen.de and I will create a compiled version for your UNIX system of choice